DataDog/documentation/content/en/tracing/llm_observability/tracing_llm_applications.md

 ## Overview

-Your application can submit data to LLM Observability in two ways: with Datadog's Python SDK, or with the LLM Observability API.
+Your application can submit data to LLM Observability in two ways: with Datadog's [Python SDK][12], or with the [LLM Observability API][13].

 Each request fulfilled by your application is represented as a trace on the [LLM Observability traces list page][2] in Datadog: